Culinary Delights in Rural Alfarnatejo Spain

 Olive trees, almonds and a rural cottage

-The cottage was also the venue where we met our hostess for the day.
-We got split up into three groups and an equal number of local ladies took us to their respective homes where they had prepared a four course meal consisting of dishes traditionally favored by the peasants of the region.
+We got split up into three groups and an equal number of local ladies took us to their respective homes where they had prepared a four-course meal consisting of dishes traditionally favored by the peasants of the region.

 Small Alfernatejo may be, but it still has an important festival.
 The Gazpacho Festival at the 1st of August which we missed by a few weeks.